O2-CH4/O2-CH4.github.io/_pages/Gallery.md

 ---
-## MIT New Space and Imagination in Action AI Conferences -- Cambridge, Massachusetts, USA (April 2026)
+## MIT New Space & Imagination in Action -- Cambridge, MA, US (April 2026)
 ---

-Drove south to attend two conferences held on consecutive days in the Boston area.
-Both events took place across the floors of the MIT Media Lab, which was definetely an opportunity to explore the space and connect with interesting people, especially during informal discussions on the rooftop terrace.
+Drove south to attend two consecutive conferences at the MIT Media Lab, the first covering the New Space commercial frontier and the second the future of AI and innovation.

 ---